 From 1996-2003, Manfred Nowak was a judge at the Human Rights Chamber in Bosnia.
 Since 2000, he is head of an independent human rights commission at the Austrian Interior Ministry.
 From 2002 to 2003 he was visiting professor at the Raoul Wallenberg of Human Rights and Humanitarian Law at the University of Lund.
 He has been a UN expert on legal questions on enforced disappearances since 2002 and was appointed UN Special Rapporteur on Torture and other Cruel, Inhuman or Degrading Treatment in 2004 with a mandate until 2010.

-In addition, Manfred Nowak is also Chairperson of the European Masters Degree in Human Rights and Democratisation (since 2000).
-Manfred Nowak has published more than 400 books and articles on international, constitutional, administrative, and human rights law, including the standard commentary on the International Covenant on Civil and Political Rights.
-He was awarded the UNESCO Prize for the Teaching of Human Rights in 1994 and the Bruno Kreisky Prize for Human Rights in 2007.
+In addition, Manfred Nowak was also Chairperson of the European Master’s Degree in Human Rights and Democratisation (2000-2007) and is currently the Scientific Director of the Vienna Master of Arts in Human Rights at the University of Vienna.
+Manfred Nowak has published more than 500 books and articles on international, constitutional, administrative, and human rights law, including the standard commentary on the International Covenant on Civil and Political Rights.
+He was awarded the UNESCO Prize for the Teaching of Human Rights in 1994, the Bruno Kreisky Prize for Human Rights in 2007 and recently in 2013 the Lisl und Leo Eitinger Human Rights Award by the University of Oslo.